Oru Mexican Aparatha: Differences from history

 In real life, Jino John, a Kerala Students Union (KSU, which is shown to be KSQ in the film) representative, won against the left-aligned Students' Federation of India (SFI, depicted as SFY in the film) candidate in the Maharajas College union elections on 1 October 2010.
 It was after almost 30 years that a KSU leader became the chairman of Maharajas College.
 Jino also acted in the movie as a KSQ activist.
 Indian diplomat, Venu Rajamony, was the last person who was elected as the chairman from the panel of KSU during 1980–81.
 Many criticised it as a rewriting of very recent history in favour of left-wing politics using the convenience of cinematic liberty.

 A leftist leader named Kochaniyan is shown to be studying at the same college in Ernakulam in the flashback of the film.
 The character he was based on was a real person by the name of R. K. Kochaniyan, who was a student of Sri C. Achutha Menon Government College, Thrissur, and a member of SFI Thrissur District Committee.
-He was also the College Union General Secretary and was killed by a KSU activists at Calicut University Art Fest in the year 1992.
+He was also the College Union General Secretary and was killed by KSU activists at Calicut University Art Fest in the year 1992.